Between rising inflation, stagnant wages, and the rising cost of living, it’s hard to save, and it can be even harder to maintain.

 One of the most important rules of investing is that to reduce risks, it is necessary to create a diversified portfolio.
 The general way to do this is to invest in a balanced mix of high and low risk assets, as well as assets belonging to different industries.

-A good starting point is index funds and ETFs (exchange-traded funds).
+Investing in index funds and ETFs (exchange-traded funds) is a great way to get started.
 These investment vehicles are known for their ability to offer diversification at a relatively low cost, which is an essential factor in building a flexible investment strategy.
 By pooling money from many investors, index funds and ETFs invest in a wide range of assets, from individual companies to entire sectors, reflecting the performance of specific indexes.

 On the other end of the spectrum is the dynamic world of cryptocurrencies.
 Investing in cryptocurrencies such as Bitcoin and Ethereum has become increasingly available, as platforms allow transactions for less than the amount associated with a debit card purchase.
 This low barrier to entry allows investors to explore the cryptocurrency market without committing large sums, making it an interesting investment vehicle for those looking to weather its volatility.